Being highly skilled in a video game, or being skilled in any other type of content that you want to share with your audience is simply not enough.

 You can then stream to this account and watch it from your phone.

-Talk while you’re shooting, talk while music is playing, play music while a quiet part of the game is on screen.
+Talk while you’re shooting, talk while music is playing, and play music while a quiet part of the game is on screen.

 This will give you a user’s point of view and you can see how your audience perceives and hears your stream.